 What Is the Stock Market?

-The stock market is a financial institution where trading of shares of companies takes place.
+The stock market is a financial institution where the trading of shares of companies takes place.
 Public limited companies (PLCs) quote their shares on the stock exchange.
 Moreover, PLCs are the only type of business organization that can trade its shares on the stock market.
 The demand and supply forces also determine the price of a company’s share, and the share sells at that particular price.
 However, the share price can rise or fall, subject to several factors, like company performance and shareholder preferences.
 Also, a stock market can crash if there is a significant drop in prices, which can be possible due to an economic crisis or disaster.
+Learn more about the link between the stock market and mortgage rates.

 What Are Mortgages?